jonesbusy/docker-exercise/README.md

-# Docker exercice
+# Docker exercise

 This is an small application just to demonstrate a composition of a few containers and load balancing.
 The application is composed with :

 - One reverse proxy load-balancer
-- One web application with a single end-point
+- One web application with a single page
 - A database with a single table used by the web application